xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 ### Merging and pushing upstream changes

-To get updates back into origin/upstream, do this:
+To get updates back into `origin/upstream`, do this:

 Get the latest updates.

     % git fetch zsh.git

-Switch to the local 'upstream' branch for integration.
+Switch to the local `upstream` branch for integration.

     % git checkout upstream